October 23 | 2019

 Nike, Patagonia and the return of brand purpose: how can you make it work for your brand?

-So, in a world where a company’s sole mission should not be reduced to generating profits for its stakeholders, does it mean that social purpose and sustainability will be placed at the forefront of its business and its brand communications?
+In a world where a company’s sole mission should not be reduced to generating profits for its stakeholders, should social purpose and sustainability be placed at the forefront of business and brand communications?

 Short answer: Yes!
-But let me address the main point raised by skeptics.
+But let me first address the main point raised by skeptics.

 “Consumers don’t care about my brand’s social impact so this is all just a money waster”